Back to Basics Tour: Background

 Aguilera's fifth studio album titled Back to Basics was released in August 2006.
 It was described by Aguilera herself as a record utilizing elements of 1920s-1940s jazz, soul, and blues "with a modern twist."
 The album debuted at number one on record charts of thirteen countries, including the US Billboard 200.
 Subsequently, Aguilera announced in September 2006 that she would embark on a worldwide concert tour named the Back to Basics Tour, which was described as an "intimate blues/jazz club tour", revealing the first European dates.
-The following month, dates for U.S. and Canada shows and that the Pussycat Dolls would be one of the opening acts for the U.S. leg was announced.
+The following month, dates for U.S. and Canada shows and that both the Pussycat Dolls & Danity Kane would be two of the opening acts for the U.S. leg were announced.

 On July 31, 2007, a statement was released cancelling the last two shows from the tour, in Auckland, New Zealand, due to the singer's illness.
 Other two concerts in Melbourne had been previously canceled.
 She said:

 "I would like to apologize once again to all of my fans here in New Zealand for having to cancel my last two shows of my tour.
 This is my first time in your beautiful country and I have really been looking forward to performing for you all.
 Unfortunately, I caught a bad flu virus and I have not been able to recover in time.
 Thank you all for your continued love and support and I can't wait for the next time.